-Boron deficiency will appear as a browning of the internal stem tissue.
-Boron deficiency is relatively rare but can occur in high pH soils.
+Boron deficiency will appear as a browning of the internal stem tissue in the developing curd.

 Results for copper, zinc and manganese in leaves sprayed with fungicides will not be reliable due to adhering spray residues on the leaves.

 Iron deficiency symptoms may exist even when leaf levels appear satisfactory.
 This may be due to the presence of physiologically inactive forms of iron within the tissue.
 Also, soil contamination of leaves growing near the ground may elevate total iron results.